 A sum of money paid to or received by a court of summary jurisdiction in this State from a reciprocating court in satisfaction in whole or in part of a fine imposed by a court of summary jurisdiction enforced by the reciprocating court must be paid to or received by and applied by the court as if the sum had been paid to the court by the body corporate by which the fine was payable in satisfaction in whole or in part of the fine.

 [Section 62 amended by No. 59 of 2004 s.
 107.]

-Part 7 — Warrants of execution
+Part 7 — Enforcement warrants

+[Heading amended by No. 48 of 2012 s.
+43.]

 Division 1 — Preliminary

 63. Terms used in this Part

-In this Part —
+(1) In this Part —